OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Week 2 Workshop - Vectors.md

-## Please Disregard this file unless you want to see random calculations.
+# Please Disregard This File unless You want to See Random Calculations.
 #Matrices

 $$